Oscar McDonald: Carlton (2021–2022)

 After training with the Carlton Football Club ahead of the 2021 AFL season, McDonald was added to the Blues' rookie list as a preseason supplemental selection.
 Under then-coach David Teague, Carlton played him as a key forward, rather than in defence where he had played with Melbourne.
 In a curious first game in Round 1, 2021, he became the first player substituted into a game under the AFL's then-new 'medical substitute' rule; he then kicked a goal with his first kick for the club, and a total of two for the game – more goals than in his entire career with Melbourne.
 He played two more games in 2021 as an unused medical substitute.
-In 2022, under new coach Michael Voss, McDonald returned to the backline, and was a first choice selection in Carlton's Round 1 team; but was substituted out of the Round 2 game with stress fractures in his back and missed the rest of the season.
-He was delisted at the end of 2022, after five matches and less than two full matches of game time for the club.
+In 2022, under new coach Michael Voss, McDonald returned to the backline and was a first-choice selection in Carlton's Round 1 team; however, he was substituted out of the Round 2 game with stress fractures in his back and missed the rest of the season.
+He was delisted at the end of 2022 after five matches and less than two full matches of game time for the club.